Fast and Precise: Adjusting Planning Horizon with Adaptive Subgoal Search: Related work

 \section{Related work}

 The combination of planning algorithms with deep learning is an active area of research.
-It provided impressive results e.g. in automated theorem proving \cite{polu2009generative}, games of chess and Go \cite{Silver2017MasteringCA}, Atari benchmark \cite{Schrittwieser2019MasteringAG} and video compression \cite{mandhane2022muzero}.
+It provided impressive results e.g., in automated theorem proving \citep{polu2020generative}, chess and Go \citep{Silver2017MasteringCA}, Atari benchmark \citep{Schrittwieser2019MasteringAG}, and video compression \citep{mandhane2022muzero}.